This information describes leptomeningeal metastases (LEP-toh-meh-NIN-jee-ul meh-TAS-tuh-SEEZ) and explains how they’re

-If your doctor thinks that you have LM, you may have a magnetic resonance imaging (MRI) scan of your brain or spine.
+If your doctor thinks you have LM, you might have a magnetic resonance imaging (MRI) scan of your brain or spine.
 An MRI scan can be used to diagnose LM.

-If the MRI doesn’t show LM, your doctor may want to do a lumbar puncture (sometimes called a spinal tap) to remove a small amount of CSF and look for cancer cells in your CSF or see how many cancer cells are in your CSF.
+Your doctor might want to do a lumbar puncture (sometimes called a spinal tap) to remove a small amount of CSF and look for cancer cells in your CSF or see how many cancer cells are in your CSF.

 During a lumbar puncture, your healthcare provider will give you a local injection (shot) of lidocaine (a medication to numb the skin on your lower back).
 Then, your healthcare provider will put a needle through your skin and into your spinal canal, below the level of your spinal cord.
 This procedure allows your healthcare provider to remove a sample of CSF, which will be sent to the pathology department for review.

 Treatment for Leptomeningeal Metastases

-The goal of treatment for LM is to relieve your symptoms and to try to kill the cancer cells in your meninges and CSF.
-You may have radiation therapy, chemotherapy, or both.
-The type of treatment your doctor thinks is best will depend on the type of cancer you have, your symptoms, and your test results.
-Your doctor and nurse will discuss your treatment plan with you and your family.
+The goal of treatment for LM is to relieve your symptoms and try to kill the cancer cells in your meninges and CSF.
+You might have radiation therapy, chemotherapy, or both.
+The type of treatment your doctor thinks is best depends on the type of cancer you have, your symptoms, and your test results.
+Your doctor and nurse will talk with you and your family about your treatment plan.

-You may get radiation therapy to places where clusters of cancer cells are seen, such as your head, areas on your spinal cord, or both.
+You might get radiation therapy to places where clusters of cancer cells are causing symptoms, such as your head, areas on your spinal cord, or both.
 Sometimes, radiation therapy is given to one area first and to another area later.

 Radiation therapy is usually given in an outpatient center, but it can also be given while you’re in the hospital.
 You and your doctor will make this decision together.